May 14 – 23, 2019

 Most of the TPMI meals will be at the Abbott Center Dining Room, adjacent to the classrooms and living quarters.
 The main dining room seats 160 people and is surrounded by six smaller, private dining rooms that can seat 20–50 guests.
 The Abbott Center features excellent food, service, and atmosphere.
 For the past several years the Darden School’s facilities have been ranked as one of the top five in the world with respect to food and accommodations.

 TPMI is an all-inclusive program.
-The 2016 tuition fee was $4,000 per participant and covered all course materials, meals, accommodations, and a certificate of completion.
+The tuition fee of $4225 covers all course materials, meals, accommodations, and a certificate of completion.
 Personal and company checks, government purchase orders, and credit card payments are accepted.
-2017 fees are currently being finalized.

 About Our Center

 The Center for Transportation Studies is a joint partnership between the University of Virginia’s School of Engineering and Applied Science and the Virginia Transportation Research Council, the research branch of the Virginia Department of Transportation.
 With over six decades of technical innovation and experience in transportation research, today the Center oversees a comprehensive program that includes education, research, and public service.
-The Center faculty, that span the departments of Civil & Environmental Engineering as well as Systems and Information Engineering, are highly regarded both as scholars and as researchers.
+The Center faculty includes highly regarded scholars and researchers primarily from the department of engineering systems and environment.
 They have been the recipients of numerous University teaching awards.
 During the last several decades, the Center has held long-term research partnerships with state & federal transportation agencies as well as national transportation consortiums with other leading universities.

 About the University of Virginia